 Diversity and Inclusion: A Critical Strategic Priority

-In 2020, employers discovered that meeting employee wellness needs was not just a “nice to have” for recruiting purposes, but a critical factor in employee performance and retention.
+In 2020, employers discovered that meeting employees’ wellness needs was not merely “nice to have” for recruiting purposes, but was a critical factor in employee performance and retention.

 As health and safety concerns swept the globe, new conversations about the role of discrimination and systemic oppression entered the mainstream.
 Business leaders faced the crucial task of not just forming a diverse team, but ensuring every voice was heard.

-In an age of seismic transformation, the creativity and productivity advantages of diverse teams is critical to surviving disruption and seizing opportunities.
+In an age of seismic transformation, diverse teams offer creativity and productivity advantages critical to seizing opportunities and surviving disruption.

-Harvard Business Review found more diverse teams solve problems faster than those with similar abilities.
-Deloitte Australia found teams that foster diversity and inclusion are more inclusive and outperform peers by 80% on team-based assessments.
+To this end, Harvard Business Review found more diverse teams solve problems faster than those with similar abilities.
+Similarly, Deloitte Australia found teams that foster diversity and inclusion are more inclusive and outperform peers by 80% on team-based assessments.
 Research from John Bersin found diverse teams are 1.7X more likely to be leaders in their industry.

 With the transition to remote work, the challenge of creating an inclusive workplace took on new dimensions.
 Leaders needed new strategies for replicating conversations about inclusion that may have organically happened in the office.
 In this virtual age, only an intentional approach to diversity, inclusion, and mental health will effectively create productive and positive team cultures.